haseebeqx/shopping-basket-example/README.md

 1. **Product**: Represents individual items with a name, unique code, and price
 2. **Catalogue**: Manages a collection of products and provides lookup functionality by product code
 3. **Basket**: The main shopping cart that holds items and calculates totals
-4. **DeliveryRule**: delivery charges based on order value thresholds
+4. **DeliveryCharge**: Manages delivery charge calculation based on order value thresholds
+5. **DeliveryCharge::DeliveryRule**: Simple struct defining threshold and charge pairs
-5. **Offers**: Discount mechanisms that can be applied to specific products
+6. **Offers**: Discount mechanisms that can be applied to specific products

 ### System Flow

 #### 1. Initialization
 - A **Catalogue** is created with available products
-- **DeliveryRules** are defined with thresholds and corresponding charges
+- **DeliveryCharge::DeliveryRules** are defined with thresholds and corresponding charges
+- A **DeliveryCharge** instance is created with the delivery rules
 - **Offers** are created for specific products (currently only "Buy One Get One for Half Price")
-- A **Basket** is initialized with the catalogue, delivery rules, and offers
+- A **Basket** is initialized with the catalogue, delivery charge instance, and offers

 #### 2. Adding Items
 - Items are added to the basket using product codes